awsdocs/aws-proton-user-guide/doc_source/ag-env-account-connections.md

 Environment account connection
 A secure bi\-directional connection between a *management account* and an *environment account*\.
 It maintains authorization and permissions as described further in the following sections\.

-When you create an environment account connection in an environment account, in a specific Region, only the management accounts in the same Region can see and use the environment account connection\.
+When you create an environment account connection in an environment account in a specific Region, only the management accounts in the same Region can see and use the environment account connection\.
 This means that the AWS Proton environment created in the management account and the environment infrastructure provisioned in the environment account must be in the same Region\.

 **Environment account connection considerations**
 + You need an environment account connection for each environment that you want to provision in an environment account\.